microsoft/BotFramework-WebChat/samples/19.customization-plain-ui/README.md

 This project is based on [`create-react-app`](https://github.com/facebook/create-react-app).

 The completed code contains multiple files.
-You can start by reading [`App.js`](https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples/19.customization-plain-ui/src/App.js).
+You can start by reading [`App.js`](https://github.com/Microsoft/BotFramework-WebChat/tree/master/samples/19.customization-plain-ui/src/App.js), which replaces the default Web Chat renderer with PlainWebChat and uses its own UI.

 ## Goals of this bot